 Consumer Choice and Welfare

 In a free market economy, consumers have a wide range of choices.
-They can select from a variety of products and services offered by competing businesses.
+Consider this: they can select from a variety of products and services offered by competing businesses.
 This competition ensures that businesses are responsive to consumer preferences and strive to provide high-quality goods and services at competitive prices.
 Consumer sovereignty empowers individuals to make informed decisions about what they want to buy, ultimately improving their overall welfare.

 Historical Evidence